Southern African Wildlife College Trust (SAWCT)

 The Performance of the Investments is Key to Meeting the Aims of the Trust

-- The SAWCT Fund of R28 million is managed through the (WWF) Prescient Living Planet Fund
+- The SAWCT Fund of over R30 million is managed through the Prescient Living Planet Fund

-- The Fund is FSB (Financial Services Board) registered, regulated under the CISCA (Collect Investment Schemes Control) Act and complies to Regulation 28 requirements
+- The Fund is FSB (Financial Services Board) registered, regulated under the CISCA (Collect Investment Schemes Control) Act and complies with Regulation 28 requirements

 - The Fund is prudently managed and integrates environmentally sustainable investment principles in the investment portfolio